Our suggestions of what to do in Minsk, following our visit to the capital city of the Republic of Belarus

-(*) If you like the look of the Moscow cinema, also check out the Children’s cinema (especially the interior), which is opposite the President Hotel (near the Belarusian State Art Museum) and futuristic-styled October cinema which is situated opposite the National Academy of Sciences of Belarus (nearest metro Akademija Navuk/Akademiya Nauk) and a fine example of Soviet Modernism.
+(*) If you like the look of the Moscow cinema, also check out the Children’s Cinema (especially the interior), which is opposite the President Hotel (near the Belarusian State Art Museum) and the October cinema which is situated opposite the National Academy of Sciences of Belarus (nearest metro Akademija Navuk/Akademiya Nauk) and a fine example of Soviet Modernism.

 The Belarusian Great Patriotic War Museum is pretty interesting – impressive from the outside and well-presented on the inside.
 There are several exhibition halls to get through and quite a lot of the descriptions are in English.
 Allow at least 1½ hours for a visit.
 The current price (May 2016) is BYR70,000 (US$3.50) plus BYR15,000 (US$0.75) to use a camera.

 If you have the time, there are also a few places worth checking out away from the city centre.
 The National Library of Belarus on Nezalezhnasti Avenue is a beast of a building some 3km northeast of Victory (Peramohi) Square.
 The library is best reached by taking the blue metro line to Uschod station (also called Vostok station) – you won’t miss the building upon exiting the station and it’s about a 15-minute walk away.
 The library has a viewing platform but unless you visit at night, the panorama is not that impressive but the building itself is and if you want to photograph it in all its glory (i.e. with the sun behind you), it is best to visit in the late afternoon.
 Note the post-Soviet housing estates with their colourful murals that have been constructed opposite the library and Uschod metro station.